 All Animals will be measured in prior to the commencement of judging and catalogue signed by Show Steward.
 Animals are to be brought up to the measuring station /area as directed by the measuring Officer/ steward.

 Height Measurement is to be taken at the highest point of the wither to the ground with the animal standing squarely on all four feet with all legs in a vertical line to the ground & head in relaxed upright position.
 Hooves should be neatly trimmed.
 Measurement Device for show purposes is a fixed two footed bar that is placed over the wither of the animal while standing correctly on a solid surface.
 Both feet must be on the ground and no pressure applied to hold the device down on to the wither for the animal to be deemed to have measured-in.
 The measuring device must be measured for correctness by a Foundation Member, MGBA Committee Member or Committee appointed Official prior to show use.
+Piccolo Stick may also be used to measure goats for show entry, and to measure any goats that are suspected of being under-height.
 Measurement Surface will be a flat level surface, concrete, wood, solid level ground and all animals are to be measured on the same surface to ensure all exhibits are measured under the same conditions.
 Animals will be permitted two measurement attempts only to ensure a timely measuring-in period and avoid classes running late.
 The Measuring Officer/Stewards reading is final – no further measurements will be allowed.